Issac567/PIC_Bootloader/B4J_BootloaderUploader/Help/DT06Readme.md

 ## Performance Notes
 - B4J to WIFI communication is optimized and can send bytes without delay
-- PIC to WIFI communication may require a small delay in PIC firmware
+- PIC to WIFI communication is optimized and can send bytes without delay
-- PIC delays have not yet been implemented because the current PIC firmware is shared with multiple devices

 Current supported devices:
 - HM10